mattbanks/Genesis-Starter-Child-Theme/README.md

 ## Summary

-WordPress Starter Theme for use as Child Theme of the Genesis Framework for building custom themes, using Compass/SCSS.
-Tested with WordPress 3.5 and Genesis 1.9.1.
+WordPress Starter Theme for use as Child Theme of the Genesis Framework for building custom themes, using Compass/SCSS and Grunt.
+Tested with WordPress 3.5.1 and Genesis 1.9.1.

 ## Usage

+The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, with flexibility to add any additional tasks via the Gruntfile.
+Alternatively, you can use [CodeKit](http://incident57.com/codekit/), [LiveReload](http://livereload.com/) aor whatever else you prefer to compile the SCSS and manage the JavaScript.

-Rename folder to your theme name, change `scss/style.scss` intro block to your theme information, and begin development.
+Rename folder to your theme name, change the `assets/scss/style.scss` intro block to your theme information.
+Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
+Run `grunt` to execute tasks.
 Code as you will.

-I use [CodeKit](http://incident57.com/codekit/) for Compass/SCSS compiling, but feel free to use whatever app or command line tool you prefer.
-[LiveReload](http://livereload.com/) and [Grunt](http://gruntjs.com/) are also great tools for compiling SCSS.
+To optimize images, run `grunt imagemin`.

-- Compile `scss/style.scss` to `style.css` (defined in config.rb for Compass)
+- Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
-- Minify `js/plugins.js` to `js/plugins.min.js`
+- Compile `assets/scss/editor-style.scss` to `editor-style.css`
+- Concatenate and minify all plugins in `assets/js/vender` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
-- Minify `js/main.js` to `js/main.min.js`
+- Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??
 - Profit